nejcgalof/cppTemplate/README_DOCKER.md

 ## Docker Instructions

-Note: Alternative in VSCode you can use Devcontainer.json for access or create a development container.
+Note: Alternative you can access or create a development container with Devcontainer.json.
 [Read more](README_DEVCONTAINERJSON.md).

 If you have [Docker](https://www.docker.com/) installed, you can run this in your terminal, when the Dockerfile is inside the `.devcontainer` directory: